The Many Hats I Wear

-MR WCS Vegas serves the Las Vegas dance community by bringing together the many roles I hold within West Coast Swing.
+Through MR WCS Vegas, I serve the Las Vegas dance community by bringing together the many roles I play within West Coast Swing.
 I contribute as a dance staff member, mentor, dancer, ambassador, student, competitor, judge, instructor, and media marketer.
-Each role offers a different perspective, and together they create a balanced, informed view of the community.
-This page exists to show how those experiences shape the resources I provide.
+Each role gives me a different perspective, and together they allow me to offer a balanced, informed view of the community.
+I created this page to share how my experiences shape the resources, insights, and support I provide.
 By wearing all these hats, I support dancers at every stage and help strengthen the Las Vegas West Coast Swing scene from multiple angles.
+See below…

 -